 Shielded Metal Arc Welding of pipelines is also known as Stovepipe welding.
 In SMAW the pipelines are welded by melting the electrodes with the heat generated by an electric arc.
 The number of passes required usually varies with the pipe thickness, electrode size, welding position, and the current used for pipeline welding.
 The usual thumb rule for pipeline welding by SMAW is to consider one pass for each 1/8 inch(3.2 mm) of pipe thickness.
 Electrode diameters for SMAW pipeline welding normally vary from 1/8 inch to 3.16 inches (3.2 mm to 4.8 mm).

 The main advantage of pipeline welding by SMAW is that the welding equipment is simple and portable.
 Also, no flux or shielding gases are required during welding.
 However, the productivity by this method is less due to lower travel speed.

 Pipeline Welding by Gas Metal Arc welding (GMAW)

-Pipeline welding by gas metal arc welding provides high productivity as compared to the SMAW method But this method required better control of welding variable for efficient quality work.
+Pipeline welding by gas metal arc welding provides high productivity as compared to the SMAW method But this method required better control of welding variables for efficient quality work.
 High deposition efficiency (90 to 97%) with low fume generation are advantages of GMAW.
 This is generally performed using semi-automatic/ automatic equipment and the welding cost is increased.

 Pipeline Welding by Flux-cored Arc Welding

-Gas Shielded Flux cored arc welding is performed using semi-automatic machines.
-Along with high productivity and excellent welding capabilities, the pipeline welding by this method provides a broader operating range a compared to GMAW.
-However, wind usually cause disturbance for the shielding gas which in turn may cause porosity defects.
+Gas Shielded Flux-cored arc welding is performed using semi-automatic machines.
+Along with high productivity and excellent welding capabilities, pipeline welding by this method provides a broader operating range compared to GMAW.
+However, the wind usually causes disturbance for the shielding gas which in turn may cause porosity defects.

 Welding of Pipelines by Submerged Arc Welding

 In the semi-automatic Submerged arc welding process, the arc is not visible and it provides the highest deposition efficiencies as compared to all other pipeline welding methods.
-Such welding provides sound, defect-free welding surfaces but tracing is very difficult due to invisible arc.
+Such welding provides sound, defect-free welding surfaces but tracing is very difficult due to the invisible arc.